k2view-academy/K2View-Academy/community/webinars/Webinar_Summary.md

 <img src="images/img13.jpg" style="zoom: 80%;" />

-### Next DevCom Webinar is coming on December 15th!
+### Next DevCom Webinar is coming on January 19th!

-Stay tuned for the next Developer Community Webinar that will take place just before the Holidays!
+Stay tuned for the next Developer Community Webinar for more interesting topics!

 <!--block-->